 Jesus will never leave us –

 ‘Where He is, there we will be also’ (Jn 12-26).
-The fact that Jesus is
+Jesus being

 the essence of God’s Kingdom means that to be with Him is to be citizens of His